Targeted therapy uses specific drugs that are known to target the specific proteins or enzymes that play a role in the growth of cancer cells.

 - Join our online network if you think talking to others online and sharing experiences will help.

-- Comprehensive information on Herceptin is available in the Guide for women with early breast cancer, in the My Journey Kit.
+- Comprehensive information on Herceptin is available in the Guide for women with early breast cancer, in BCNA's My Journey.

 - Cancer Australia has extensive information on Herceptin on their website.